Sinusitis: Orbital complications

 The Chandler classification is used to group orbital complications into five stages based on their severity.
 Stage I, known as preseptal cellulitis, occurs when an infection develops in front of the orbital septum.
 It is thought to result from restricted venous drainage from the sinuses and affects the soft tissue of the eyelids and other superficial structures.
 Stage II, known as orbital cellulitis, occurs when infection develops behind the orbital septum and affects the orbits.
 This can result in impaired eye movement, protrusion of the eye, and eye swelling.
 Stage III, known as subperiosteal abscess, occurs when pus collects between walls of the orbit and the surrounding periosteal structures.
 This can result in impaired eye movement and acuity.
 Stage IV, known as orbital abscess, occurs when an abscess forms within the orbital tissue.
 This can result in severe vision impairment.
 Stage V, known as cavernous sinus thrombosis, is considered an intracranial complication.
 It can occur as bacterial spread progresses, triggering blood clots that become trapped within the cavernous sinus.
-This can result in previously described symptoms within the opposite eye and, in severe cases, meningitis.
+This can result in symptoms within the opposite eye and, in severe cases, meningitis.